 The EPA Holds Itself Accountable

-The Federal Managers' Financial Integrity Act and the Office of Management and Budget Circular A-123 require agencies to report to the President and Congress on the effectiveness of internal controls over programmatic operations and financial activities, and the conformance of the agency’s financial systems to government-wide standards.
-During FY 2012, the agency reviewed 10 key financial processes and 266 key controls and found no new material weaknesses.
-Subsequent to the agency’s review, EPA’s OIG identified one new material weakness related to financial management systems that has since been corrected by the agency.
-Based on the results of the agency’s FY 2012 evaluation and reviews, the Administrator provided reasonable assurance on the adequacy and effectiveness of the agency’s internal controls over programs, financial activities and financial systems.
+The Federal Managers' Financial Integrity Act and Office of Management and Budget Circular A-123 require agencies to report to the President and Congress on the effectiveness of internal controls over programmatic operations and financial activities, and the conformance of the Agency’s financial systems to government-wide standards.
+During FY 2014, the Agency reviewed 10 key financial processes and 237 key controls and found no new material weaknesses.
+Subsequent to the Agency’s review, EPA’s Office of the Inspector General identified one new material weakness during the FY 2014 Financial Statement Audit related to the recording of transactions and capitalization of software costs.
+Based on the results of the FY 2014 evaluation and reviews, the Administrator provided reasonable assurance on the adequacy and effectiveness of the Agency’s internal controls over programs, financial activities, and financial systems.

-The agency also responded to management challenges, which EPA's OIG identifies each year.
-The following are the Key Management Challenges (PDF) (20 pp, 2.7 MB) identified in FY 2012:
+The Agency also responded to management challenges, which EPA's OIG identifies each year.
+The following are the Key Management Challenges (PDF) (17 pp, 4.4 MB) identified in FY 2014:

 - Oversight of states authorized to accomplish environmental goals